w601sxs/mcp/src/s3-tables-mcp-server/README.md

 | `Show the schema for customer_data table` | Retrieves the table structure and column definitions to understand the data format and types |
 | `Run a query to find monthly revenue trends` | Performs data analysis using **read-only** SQL queries to extract business insights from stored table data.
 For write operations, only appending new data (inserts) is supported; updates and deletes are not available via SQL. |

+## Using Amazon Q with S3 Tables MCP Server

+Amazon Q can provide better answers and code suggestions when it has additional context.
+To enhance Amazon Q's understanding of S3 Tables, you can add the provided context file to your Q environment.

+### How to Add Context to Amazon Q

+1. **Download the CONTEXT.md file**
+   - Download the `CONTEXT.md` file from the GitHub repository for this project.

+2. **Start Amazon Q Chat**
+   - Run the following command to start a chat session with Amazon Q:
+     ```sh
+     q chat
+     ```

+3. **Add the Context File**
+   - In the Q chat, run:
+     ```sh
+     /context add <path>/CONTEXT.md
+     ```
+   - Replace `<path>` with the actual path to where you downloaded `CONTEXT.md`.

+Now, Amazon Q will have improved context about S3 Tables and can provide more relevant answers.

 ## Security Considerations

 When using this MCP server, consider: